mikenichols/actionizer/README.md

 end
 ```

+This code is self-documenting because there's no wiki or comments to read about what's going on here.
+The code is telling you exactly what's going on.

+### Error-checking shorthand: `*_or_fail`

-This pattern is so common, there's a shorthand: `<METHOD>_or_fail`.
+To automatically check for `failure?` and bubble up errors on failure, there's a shorthand: `<METHOD>_or_fail`.
 It works for any instance method defined on the class you specify.
 ```ruby
 class OnboardUser
   include Actionizer